erikmav/WinVFS/README.md

 ```

 ## Use with Dev Drive
 [Dev Drive](https://aka.ms/DevDrive) is a new Windows feature that provides a ReFS filesystem that defaults to disallowing all filter drivers, including PrjFlt needed for ProjFS, to provide faster performance and enable [copy-on-write](https://aka.ms/EngMSDevDrive) capabilities.
-To use this library on a Dev Drive, Dev Drive configuration must be updated to allow PrjFlt.
+To use this library with a virtual root directory on a Dev Drive, Dev Drive configuration must be updated to allow PrjFlt.
 The command below must be run within an elevated/admin console.

 ```powershell
 fsutil devdrv query